One Mom’s Random Thoughts as She Waits for Her Senior to Decide on a College

-Shared with us by a parent, of a high school senior, who would like to remain anonymous.
+This was shared with us by a parent of a high school senior who would like to remain anonymous.

 As the May 1 Decision Day draws closer, are you biting your nails and pacing the floor awaiting your child’s choice of college?